• Ask A Vet Online 24/7

 These days, it is not hard to find Goldendoodles with straight hair because many dog lovers cannot hide their excitement to become owners of one of those dogs.

-Indeed, a straight hair Goldendoodle is your definition of a teddy bear puppy because the coat makes it look that way.
+Indeed, a straight hair Goldendoodle is your definition of a “teddy bear” look because the puppy coat makes it look that way.

-Besides, you will increasingly fall in love with the dog for many other reasons, including the friendly temperament and low to moderate shedding.
+Besides, dog owners will increasingly fall in love with the dog for many other reasons, including the friendly temperament and low to moderate shedding.

 If you are looking to pay for a Goldendoodle with straight hair, we encourage you to go for the first-generation (F1) or the second-generation (F2) because have more Golden Retriever traits.
 That will make it a lot easier for the doodle to have straight hair as it continues to mature.